 Missing: Blake C, Kathy C, Val R, Mary Liz G.

-In September 2018, our Port Wallis Seniors Community group has received a grant of $1900.00 from the Ann Baker Fund for Innovative Seniors’ Ministry though the United Church of Canada Foundation.
+In September 2018, our Port Wallis Seniors Community group received a grant of $1900.00 from the Ann Baker Fund for Innovative Seniors’ Ministry though the United Church of Canada Foundation.

 The Ann Baker Estate Trust is a bequest to the United Church of Canada from Ann Baker for the purpose of work with seniors and seniors’ homes.
 Grants from the fund are available to United Church pastoral charges, United Church outreach ministries and United Church corporations to support innovative initiatives in seniors’ ministry.